Serious Injury Claims

 Due to the severe nature of these types of injuries, claiming for compensation doesn’t have such a strict time limit.
 Commonly, head and brain injuries will either occur as a result of a traumatic impact, such as a road traffic accident, a bad trip or fall, a sporting accident, or even through medical misdiagnosis.

 As head injuries can lead to long-term care, high medical bills, and future loss of earnings, compensation can really help to take a little of the stress off your shoulders following a traumatic injury.
-No matter what kind of accident caused the brain or head injury, Smith Jones solicitors can help you to form a claim and get the compensation you need to move forward.
+No matter what kind of accident caused the brain or head injury, Smith Jones solicitors can help you get brain injury compensation and get the help you need to move forward.

 Losing a loved one is one of the most traumatic experiences that a person can go through.
 This is often exacerbated if resulting from a non-fault accident as how unexpected it was can be incredibly tough to cope with.
 But whilst taking the time to grieve is vital, it is also important that you are able to receive financial assistance in paying for their funeral and any further expenses that are required to take care of any children or dependants.